SALTASH MOUNTAIN

 On the Trail: Saltash Mountain campers spend a substantial part of each session out on the trail!
 Every camper goes on one 3-day cabin trip and one 6-day long trip during their session at Saltash Mountain.
 Life on the trail affords the perfect opportunity to practice living simply, with everything you need carried on your back!
 The campers rely on their community, while learning to appreciate all nature has to offer.
 A challenging day’s hike is rewarded with spectacular mountain top views with new friends, feeling a sense of accomplishment that can only come from carrying yourself to new heights on your own two feet.

 Back at Camp (Ninevah): No two days at Saltash Mountain camp are alike!
 The Saltash Mountain community is big enough that campers have plenty of opportunities to make new friends and small enough to get to know each other.
 Over the course of each session campers learn to live, work, and play together in harmony.
-Campers choose from a variety of activities in the creative arts, music, swimming, sports and work projects.
-Outdoor living skills are fun and spontaneous and can range from the typical to the playfully ridiculous.
-Meals are shared in the open air under the food-shelter, followed by the entire camp community gathering for time spent “singing on the hill.”
-Evenings are spent playing all-camp-games in the field, exploring their wilderness surroundings.
+Campers choose from a variety of activities in the creative arts, music, swimming, outdoor living skills, and community projects.
+Meals are shared in the open air under the food shelter, followed by the entire camp community gathering for Singing on the Hill -about 30 minutes of time spent singing and playing instruments together.
+Evenings are spent with a wide range of offerings from all-camp-games to variety shows to silly murder mystery parties.

 EXPERIENCE LIFE IN THE OUTDOORS